Good news: Great parenting is much easier and more fun than most people think, even if you homeschool: in fact, especially if you homeschool.

 We are all born autodidacts — self–educators — blessed with an instinctive drive to acquire, exercise, test, and improve new abilities that will help us thrive in life.

 As children grow more aware of the world around them, they yearn to engage with it, and to do so with ever greater independence.
-They see how adults and older kids use their minds and bodies to do wondrous things — moving, communicating, performing, creating, etc — and this inspires them into emulation.
+They see how adults and older kids use their minds and bodies to do wondrous things — moving, communicating, performing, creating, etcetera — and this inspires them into emulation.

 This is not to say there is no fundamental difference between children and adults.
 Children are not yet fully independent.
 They cannot provide for themselves, and they mustn’t be allowed to toddle into deadly danger.
 As such, they need adults to give them a considerable degree of protection and provision.
 They also need affection, which serves as emotional assurance of such life–securing support.